 Coring out apples.
 This is a little trickier than it looks, but doable.
 I use a very sharp paring knife and a spoon.
 If you have a melon-baller, use that.
 Slice off the tops, then dig out the core.
 It doesn’t have to look perfect.
 Spoon the filling into the cored-out apples.

 Time for pie crust lattice.
 Lay 3 or 4 pie dough strips on top of the apple.
 Take another strip and, going perpendicular, weave the strip over and under the bottom strips.
 Repeat with 2-3 more strips to finish the lattice style.

 Don’t forget the egg wash.
-Hopefully I’ve ingrained the beauty of an egg wash into your head after sharing these last week.
 The egg wash gives your crust that beautiful golden, glossy sheen.

 The apple pie baked apples take about 25-30 minutes in the oven.
 You want the filling to be bubbly and the crust to be cooked through and lightly browned.
 During this time, your home will smell like a crisp autumn day.
 Not really—it will just smell like apple pie.
 Glorious, glorious sweet apple pie.

 If you live in this house, salted caramel on top is a necessity.
 Only 4 ingredients and 8 minutes on the stove.
 Make a few batches over the holidays to give in cute little jars.
 Trust me, anyone receiving this homemade salted caramel sauce will be on cloud 9.
 And it’s truly the perfect finishing touch on these little pies!

 Oh, and the best part of all?
 Edible serving dishes. (!!!)